 - MADtv has a 2006 Parody Commercial for the "Tickle Me Emo" doll, Hot Topic's black-clad, Self Harming answer to the Tickle Me Elmo.

 Announcer: Tickle Me Emo is the tortured, angst-ridden teen cousin of Elmo, and boy is he sad!

 - The Sopranos: Vito Spatafore is murdered by his cousin-in-law Phil Leotardo for being gay, which is a huge no-no in the highly homophobic mafia.
-His son, Vito Spatafore Jr., starts to dress in all black and act out in school.
+In "Chasing It", his son, Vito Spatafore Jr., starts to dress in all black and act out in school.
 Phil rather sanctimoniously tries to teach him to "man up" and take charge of his family now that his father is gone, and when he still refuses, has him shipped off to a Military School.

 - Victorious: Jade dresses and acts like a stereotypical Goth.
 She also alludes to having had a rough childhood.
 In particular, she has a strained relationship with her father, stemming from the fact he disapproves of her aspirations for a career in the performing arts.

 - Beyond: Two Souls: Jodie adopts a gothic ensemble after being bullied by the other teenagers whose parents work on the base, and if she chooses to get revenge on them through Aiden (which is very likely).